Your Complete HR Compliance Checklist

 The EEOC requirements include:

-• Title VII of the Civil Rights Act: Bars discrimination on the basis of race, color, religion, sex, and national origin
+• Title VII of the Civil Rights Act.
+Bars discrimination on the basis of race, color, religion, sex, and national origin.

-• Title I of the Americans with Disabilities Act: Employers cannot discriminate “against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions, and privileges of employment”
+• Title I of the Americans with Disabilities Act.
+Employers cannot discriminate “against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions, and privileges of employment.”

-• Equal Pay Act: Requires equal pay for equal work for all sexes.
-Discrepancies are only permitted if they are “affirmative defenses” — and it is the employers’ burden to prove that they apply
+• Equal Pay Act.
+Requires equal pay for equal work for all sexes.
+Discrepancies are only permitted if they are “affirmative defenses” — and it is the employer's burden to prove that they apply.

 Family and Medical Leave Act